What they are saying about us

 Our whole family was impressed with the nurses and home health aides.
 They not only did a great job with my husband but also took the time to talk and listen to us.
 It was a terrible time of my life to see my husband passing away, but a great gift not only to my husband, who was able to stay at home, but to his whole family who got to spend many hours a day with him.

-My husband died in November of 2004, after being released from a rehabilitation center for just a few days.
+My husband died in November, after being released from a rehabilitation center for just a few days.
 During my husband’s time home, hospice came and helped me with his medications and his care.
 The nurse was wonderful!
 When my husband died, your social worker and nurse were both at my home.
 Their compassion and kindness helped me get through the initial shock.
 I can’t thank them enough.
 Hospice is an amazing support system that touches everyone who is dealing with a terminal illness.
 Thank you so much for all your help and wonderful care.

 The hope, love, and dignity hospice care gives us is sent from angels.